POETSII/pml/README.md

 To generate a POETS XML file, you'll need

-1. a `jinja2` template xml file (the tool ships with ready-made drug discovery template `templates/fantasi.xml`)
+1. a `jinja2` template xml file (the tool ships with a ready-made drug discovery template `templates/fantasi.xml`)

 2. an input problem graph